waveware4ai/PortablePython/README.md

 # PortablePython
+It provides Portable Python based on Windows and Linux Ubuntu22.

 Additionally, you can create the most convenient environment possible when using it with zimport at the link below.
 https://github.com/waveware4ai/zimport